Gallery of Pictures of Beautiful Betta Fish

 Today, you can find females that are just as interesting and colorful as their male counterparts.
 Take the female in this photo as an example.
 She is a Cambodian Dalmatian.
-"Cambodian" refers to her clean, pink body color, while "Dalmatian" refers to the random spotting on her finnage.
+"Cambodian" refers to her clean, pink body color, while "Dalmatian" refers to the random spotting on her fins.

 Halfmoon Plakat Betta

 Hobbyists have also done some selective breeding with plakats and produced varieties including the red dragon platinum halfmoon plakat pictured here.
 He's called a halfmoon due to the size and shape of his tail.
-The term "red dragon platinum" refers to his basic color which is overlaid with with a silvery sheen.
+The term "red dragon platinum" refers to his basic color which is overlaid with a silvery sheen.

 Halfmoon Butterfly Betta

-This betta also displays the butterfly pattern on his finnage.
+This betta also displays the butterfly pattern on his fins.
 There is a distinct band of color all around the outside edges.
 In this case the color is white, but other butterflies have different color edges or even clear edges.

 The Halfmoon Betta